-We measured the effects of P4P on service coverage using a quasi-experimental design, but were unable to measure the effects of P4P on population health outcomes – therefore our estimates of cost-effectiveness rely on intermediate effects, limiting comparability with other studies.
+We measured the effects of pay-for-performance on health service coverage using a quasi-experimental design.
+However, we were unable to measure the effects of pay-for-performance on population health outcomes.
+Therefore, our estimates of cost-effectiveness relied on intermediate effects, which limits the comparability of our study with others.

 Study Results

-Costs Of The Pilot
+Costs Of The Pay-For-Performance Pilot

-The start-up costs of the P4P pilot amounted to just under USD 70,000 (under financial costing) (Exhibit 1).
-When the value of all resources was included under economic costing the total start-up cost doubled.
-The main start-up activities were production of materials related to the pilot (48% of start-up costs – under financial costing; 28% under economic costing), and training activities (41% of the start-up costs under financial costing; 52% under economic costing).
+The financial start-up costs of the pay-for-performance pilot amounted to just under $70,000 (Exhibit 1).
+The economic cost, which included the value of all resources, was double that amount.
+The main start-up activities were the production of documents related to the pilot (48 percent of financial start-up costs and 28 percent of economic start-up costs) and training (41 percent and 52 percent, respectively).

-The recurrent financial costs of implementation over 13 months were just under USD 1.3 million and the economic costs were over 75% more (USD 2.3 million) (Exhibit 2).
-Management costs amounted to almost half of the financial costs and a third of the economic costs and exceeded the cost of financial incentives.
-The cost of the financial incentives was 28% of the financial cost, 15% of the economic cost.
+The recurrent financial costs of the pay-for-performance pilot implementation over thirteen months were just under $1.3 million, and the economic costs were over 75 percent more ($2.3 million; Exhibit 2).
+Management costs amounted to almost half of the financial costs and nearly a third of the economic costs.
+Thus, they exceeded the cost of financial incentive payments, which accounted for 28 percent of the financial cost and 15 percent of the economic cost.

-Time associated with generating and verifying performance data for P4P was substantial.
-This was equivalent to about 17% of each health workers’ time per month at primary level facilities (Appendix 7: Appendix Tables 7a-7c, (26)).
-The time spent by health workers and their managers generating performance data amounted to 37% of the total economic costs.
-The cost of data verification was about 15% and 13% of recurrent financial and economic costs respectively.
-As a result, a substantial share of the cost burden falls on district and facility level implementers (bearing 46% of the economic cost) (see Appendix 8: Appendix Tables 8a–8b) (26).
+Time associated with generating and verifying performance data for pay-for-performance was substantial.
+The time was equivalent to about 17 percent of each health worker’s time per month at primary-level facilities (for [please provide], see Appendix Tables 7a–7c in Appendix 7).[26]
+The time spent by health workers and their managers to generate performance data amounted to 37 percent of the total economic costs.
+The cost of data verification was about 15 percent and 13 percent of recurrent financial and economic costs, respectively.
+Forty-six percent of the economic cost burden fell on implementers at the district and facility levels (for [please provide], see Appendix Tables 8a–8b in Appendix 8).[26]

-The increased utilisation of delivery care associated with P4P, resulted in an additional cost to households of USD 7,304 across the region, see Appendix 9, (26).
+The increased use of delivery care associated with pay-for-performance implementation resulted in an additional cost to households across the region of $7,304 (for [please provide], see Appendix 9).[26]

-The estimated economic cost of the pilot (start-up plus implementation costs) was just under 2.5 million USD (including household costs); or just over USD 1.6 million USD in the absence of performance data generation costs (Exhibit 3).
+The estimated economic cost of the pay-for-performance pilot (start-up plus implementation costs) was just under $2.5 million, including household costs.
+Excluding the costs of generating performance data, it was just over $1.6 million (Exhibit 3).

-There were 238,358 women of reproductive age in the study area, and an additional 2,746 facility-based births.
-The average cost per woman of reproductive age was equivalent to USD 10 and USD 6 without data generation costs (Exhibit 3).
-The incremental cost per additional facility-based birth was estimated at USD 907 (USD 540 without start-up and data generation costs) (Exhibit 3).
+There were 238,358 women of reproductive age in the pay-for-performance study area and an additional 2,746 facility-based births.
+The average cost per woman of reproductive age was $10 and the incremental cost per additional facility-based birth was $907 (Exhibit 3).

-Varying salary costs by (+/-) 25% resulted in a 12% change in financial costs and a 19% change in economic costs (inclusive of household costs).
-The incremental economic cost-effectiveness ratio (ICER) varied from USD 466-1074 excluding and including data generation and start-up costs respectively.
+Varying salary costs by plus or minus 25 percent resulted in a 12 percent change in financial costs and a 19 percent change in economic costs (inclusive of household costs).
+The incremental economic cost-effectiveness ratio varied from $466 to $1,074 (excluding and including data generation and start-up costs, respectively).

-Costs Of Rolling Out P4P
+Costs Of A National Rollout Of Pay-For-Performance

-The cost of setting up a nation-wide P4P programme over a five year period amounted to just over USD 760,000 (financial costs) and USD 2.2 million (economic costs) (Appendix 10, (26)).
-The major cost driver was training costs which represented 86% of the total (financial costs); 76% of the total (economic costs).
+The cost of setting up a nationwide pay-for-performance program over a five-year period amounted to just over $760,000 (financial costs) and $2.2 million (economic costs; for [please provide], see Appendix 10).[26]
+The major cost driver was training costs, which accounted for 86 percent of the total financial costs and 76 percent of the total economic costs.